j2kao/fcc_nn_research/README.md

 # fcc_nn_research

 Cleaned-up versions of notebooks used in researching public comments for FCC Proceeding 17-108 (Net Neutrality Repeal).
 I am posting the notebook for Exploratory Data Analysis first, and will include others as they are cleaned up.
-Please share with the rest of us what interesting insights you glean from the data!
-Tweet at me [@jeffykao](https://twitter.com/jeffykao).

 ## Recent Updates (11-25-2017)